Rimutaka Incline: Operation

+Wairarapa railcars

-In 1936 six lightweight Wairarapa railcars, RM 4–9, were introduced between Palmerston North, Masterton and Wellington.
+In 1936 seven lightweight Wairarapa railcars, RM 4–10, were introduced between Palmerston North, Masterton and Wellington.
 They were specifically designed for the Incline, and were built at the Hutt Workshops.
-They were named after historic Maori canoes: Maahunui, Mahuhu, Mamari, Matahourua, Mataatua and Arai-te-Uru.
+They were named after historic Maori canoes: Maahunui, Mahuhu, Mamari, Matahourua, Mataatua, Arai-te-Uru and Arawa.
 Initially powered by 130 hp Leyland petrol engines, they were upgraded after several years to 120 hp diesel engines.
 They had a single rear driving axle with 38½" (978 mm) diameter wheels, necessitated by the need for the axle and final drive unit to have sufficient clearance above the Incline’s centre rail.
 Because of the large rear wheels the floor of the passenger compartment was 52½" (1334 mm) above rail level, more than 12 in higher than normal.
 They were rated for a maximum speed of 60 mi/h and expected to climb the Incline at 15-17 mph, but actually managed only 10–12 mph.
 Nevertheless, they greatly speeded up passenger trains on the route and immediately proved popular.
 They were withdrawn in 1955 when the Incline closed.